amjjd/rustrast/rustrast-06/README.md

 I will continue doing these small changes as I go, mainly to take a break between long sessions of reading confusing and contradictory articles about graphics topics.
 For example, I want to explicitly SIMD-ify the initial edge calculations during triangle setup.
 I'm considering moving the top-left tests into the bounds calculation too, as those are currently repeated when a triangle ends up in multiple bins.
-I also want to refactor how pixels are copied to screen, and try bitblt-ing tiles in parallel; as part of this I will stop having Windows allocate the off screen colour buffer and thus be able to get rid of almost all non-forced uses of unsafe: I think the only one left would be that I haven't bothered to test for avx2 support and I don't intend to.
+I also want to refactor how pixels are copied to screen to remove the pointer arithmetic and thus get rid of almost all non-forced uses of unsafe: I think the only one left would be that I haven't bothered to test for avx2 support and I don't intend to.

 Onward to [more advanced shading](../rustrast-07/).